Skip to Content

 The detail they put in is so impressive!

-If you’d like to stay overnight near Hobbiton, there are some good accommodation options available.
+If you’d like to stay overnight near Hobbiton, there are some great accommodation options available.
 This is also convenient if you want to do one of the early or late tours.
+Here are a few of my favorites, which all fit around a moderate budget:

 The Kauri Lodge is a super clean, comfy, and convenient self-catering apartment that includes free breakfast items and great views of the surrounding area.
 It’s a secluded spot where you can really soak up the beauty of the Waikato countryside, and it’s only 15 minutes away from Hobbiton.

-The Hidden Lake Hotel & Apartments is located in the town of Cambridge, which is a 30-minute drive from Hobbiton.
-It’s a swanky property with a hot tub, a gym, and soundproof rooms.
-It’s a plush spot to get a good night’s rest either before or after your visit to Hobbiton.
+The Hidden Lake Hotel and Apartments is located in the town of Cambridge, which is a 30-minute drive from Hobbiton.
+Despite being in the moderate budget category, It’s a pretty swanky property with a hot tub, a gym, and soundproof rooms.

-Alternatively, you could stay in this cozy B&B right in the town of Matamata, located just 10 minutes from Hobbiton.
-It’s super homely with a kitchen where you can cook your own meals, as well as a garden and a sun terrace.
+Another option is this cozy B&B right in the town of Matamata, located just 10 minutes from Hobbiton.
+After all, staying in a cozy home is just what’s needed before heading on over to the Shire.
+This spot is super homely with a kitchen where you can cook your own meals, as well as a garden and a sun terrace – nice!

 12. Can you take your dog to Hobbiton?